-I hereby consent to the Patient’s receiving Curology Medical Group’s services via telehealth technologies.
-I understand that Curology Medical Group and its providers offer telehealth-based medical services, but that these services do not replace the relationship between the Patient and a primary care doctor.
-I also understand it is up to the Curology Medical Group provider to determine whether or not the Patient’s specific clinical needs are appropriate for a telehealth encounter.
+I hereby consent to the Patient’s receiving DLMD’s services via telehealth technologies.
+I understand that DLMD and its providers offer telehealth-based medical services, but that these services do not replace the relationship between the Patient and a primary care doctor.
+I also understand it is up to the DLMD provider to determine whether or not the Patient’s specific clinical needs are appropriate for a telehealth encounter.

-I understand a licensed provider from Curology Medical Group will be assigned to me prior to the consult, however, I can request a different licensed provider at any time.
+I understand a licensed provider from DLMD will be assigned to me prior to the consult, however, I can request a different licensed provider at any time.
 I can review the credentials of my assigned provider.

 I understand that I may expect the anticipated benefits from the use of telehealth in Patient’s care, but that no results can be guaranteed or assured.

-I understand that Patient’s healthcare information may be shared with other individuals for scheduling and billing purposes.
-Persons may be present during the consultation other than the Curology Medical Group provider in order to operate the telehealth technologies.
-I further understand that I will be informed of their presence in the consultation and thus will have the right to request the following: (1) omit specific details of my medical history/examination that are personally sensitive to me; (2) ask non-medical personnel to leave the telehealth examination; and/or (3) terminate the consultation at any time.
+I understand that Patient’s healthcare information may be shared with other individuals for operational, quality assurance, scheduling and billing purposes.
+If Patient has a real-time consultation, persons may be present during the consultation other than the Provider during such real-time consultation in order to operate the telehealth technologies.
+I further understand that I will be informed of their presence in the consultation and thus will have the right to request the following: (1) omit specific details of my medical history/examination that are personally sensitive to the Patient; (2) ask non-medical personnel to leave the telehealth examination; and/or (3) terminate the consultation at any time.